 A large brain size doesn’t always signal high intelligence.
 A mammal’s true intellect depends on how well different brain areas function and their coordination.

 According to a study, killer whales’ cerebrum constitutes over 14% of their brain mass, compared to 7% in sperm whales.
 This suggests that intelligence isn’t solely linked to brain size.
-Some species excel in adaptation, while others show superior problem-solving and task management abilities.
+Some species are better at adapting to their surroundings, while others stand out for solving problems and handling demanding tasks.